 The state of California has teased online gamblers for a number of years by flirting with the idea of legalizing online gambling.
 Legislators have discussed the pros and cons of lifting the gambling ban and opening up the market to iGaming operators.
-Read on to understand the current legal status of online gambling in California so you can take advantage of no deposit casino bonus codes.
+Read on to understand the current legal status of online gambling in California so you can take advantage of USA no deposit bonus codes.

 There were as many as 10 states looking to join the likes of Nevada, New Jersey and Delaware in legalizing online gambling.
 Gaming analysts listed California and Pennsylvania as the two main states that would push forward with online gambling legislation.
 They were right with regards to Pennsylvania as the Keystone State legalized online gambling towards the end of 2017.

 While the experts got it right with regards to Pennsylvania, they got it very wrong with California.
 There was hardly any progress in 2018 with regards to online gambling legalization and the status remains the same in 2019.
 Legislators are not looking to introduce any specific online gambling bill as of now so don’t expect the Golden State to legalize online gambling in the near future.

 Legislators have introduced a number of gambling bills in recent years but none of them received majority support due to the diverse interests in the state.
 If California is to move forward with an online gambling bill, it will require a gambling bill that is able to appease the demands of different stakeholders within the state.

 Tribal casino operators control a major portion of the land based casino industry in the state and they are very opposed towards online gambling legislation.
 The tribal casino industry in the state is considered to be one of the biggest regulated markets in the world and they bring in significant revenue to the state government which comes in the form of gaming taxes.